 Produced by David Sylvian.
 From Camphor by David Sylvian, Virgin, 2002.

-‘Camphor’ has its origins in music prepared for David Toop’s Sonic Boom: The Art of Sound exhibition, read about it on davidsylvian.net here.
+More about David Toop’s Sonic Boom: The Art of Sound exhibition can be found at davidsylvian.net here.

 ‘What was important for me was to find a voice for these particular emotions.
 There was this interesting contrast: as I’d end a day’s work, I’d be on a creative high, I’d feel that I’d really covered some new ground, but at the same time I was feeling utterly drained because I’d put myself through the grind of giving voice to these powerfully conflicting emotions.’
 David Sylvian, 2005